LienM/ai-project-22-23/BasilRommens/readme.md

 specified in the file `embed.py`.
 We also used set up 5 different experiments to generate suitable candidates for recommending items for customers.
 They are listed at the bottom.
-As we use embeddings, we also want tot find the k nearest as fast as possible and therefore we use indexing to do this, through the use of annoy.
+As we use embeddings, we also want tot find the k nearest as fast as possible, and therefore we use indexing to do this, through the use of annoy.
 The embeddings are generated in `embed.py` and the indexing is done in `index.py`.
 The code to generate the candidates is in `candidates.py`.

 ### Age bin popularity
 All the files used for age bin popularity can be found in the `notebook` folder.

+We used the notebook from radekosmulski to generate the candidates and train for generating candidates.
+We based our code heavily on his code, but made slight changes and chunked it into different functions, scattered over the files located in the `helper` directory.
+There are also code snippets in the `notebook` folder.
+Most code that is using the notebook base is located in the `notebook` folder. `age_bin.py` contains the code related to the age binning of the data. `notebook.py` contains general code that could be used by any of the notebook data.
+All things concerning generating popularity metrics can be mainly found in `popularity.py`.
+As for the submission, they can be found in the appropriately named `submission.py` file.
+The `predictions.py` file contains the code to make the predictions.

 ## Exploration

-This is a less important part of the project, but here is some of the code used to generate the plots used in the presentation.
+This is a less important part of the project, but in the helper/exploration.py is the code used to generate the plots used in the presentation.

 ## Other files

-all other files are helping to clean up and do other stuff.
+All other files are helping to clean up and do other stuff.

+## Tests
+The tests done in order to check if everything was in order during the project was mainly done via scratch files (so removed once used).
+Furthermore, the code should be clear enough to make it easy to understand what is going on, no weird stuff should happen.
+Tests regarding the submission were done through the kaggle platform to check if we got the proper results.
+Data exploration was also done to check if there were some weird inconsistencies, the corresponding file can be found in `helper/exploration.py`.